chrismaltais/Crisis-Management-System-CMO/README.md

-# Crisis-Management-System-CMO
+# Crisis Management System: Crisis Management Office (CMO)

-This is a course project for the course ' CZ3003 Software System and Analysis' We are implementing the Crisis Management Office (CMO) subsystem
+This is a school project for the module CZ3003 Software System and Analysis.
+This project is done as one of the four subsystems in a simulated job scope.

+Project Completion Date: 14 Nov 2017